-Anderson, who is only the sixth multi-year captain in program history, enters his senior season ranked second all-time on the Endicott record books in quarterback sacks and yards from sacks, and tenth overall in total tackles.
+Anderson, who is only the seventh multi-year captain in program history, enters his senior season ranked second all-time on the Endicott record books in quarterback sacks and yards from sacks, and tenth overall in total tackles.

 Chris Lipscomb '17, Wide Receiver, Sport Management Major, First-Time Captain

 Lipscomb, who saw action as a wide receiver, punt returner, and punter last season, will continue to bring his dynamic versatility to the field in 2016.
 Lipscomb will be coming off of a junior campaign in which he recorded 412 all-purpose yards, nearly 100 yards rushing, 1,000 yards punting, and 350 yards receiving to go along with two reception touchdowns.

 In addition to his athletic prowess, which is also featured on the hardwood as a member Endicott's two-time defending Commonwealth Coast Conference (CCC) champions' men's basketball team, Lipscomb's leadership will be instrumental to the success of the Gulls this coming fall.